 Other assistive technology includes hearing aids.
 Aging parents should be alert to their surroundings at all times, and hearing aids allow those with hearing challenges to appreciate what goes on in their immediate environment.
 Seniors who learn to be tech-savvy know how to use technology to call for life-saving assistance.

 If an elderly mom or dad requires additional assistance, professional caregivers may be hired part-time.
 Licensed nurses can administer medications, take vital signs and change wound dressings as needed.
-If non-medical care is needed, professional caregivers are available to help with the activities of daily living.
+If non-medical home health care is needed, professional caregivers are available to help with the activities of daily living.

 Family members who are heavily involved in providing caregiving support to their elderly parents can find relief in professional, in-home caregivers.
 Respite care, which is temporary, short-term care, is instrumental for adult children in warding off symptoms of caregiver burnout.